SacredSqueegee/C-Logging/README.md

 {
     Log_MSG(LOG_INFO, "%s", "This is a test message...");
     Log_Nest(LOG_ERROR, 0, "I'm a nested %s", "log message...");

     return 0;
 }
 ```

+To compile: `clang test.c -L/path/to/liblogging.a -llogging -o test.out`